ggeerraarrdd/portfoliofy/README.md

 ### Notes

-* `OUTPUT_MOVIE` currently will not be processed if the height of the full-page screenshot is >= 10,000px after it is resized to a width of 1280px.
+* `OUTPUT_MOVIE` currently will not be processed if the height of the full-page screenshot is >= 20,000px after it is resized to a width of 1280px.
-* `OUTPUT_MOVIE` only accepts mp4 format.
+* `OUTPUT_MOVIE` currently only accepts mp4 format.

 ### Example